Charlotte-Potter/Charlotte-Potter/README.md

 - 💞️ I’m looking to collaborate on ... learning PsychoPy, building neuroscience/psychology experiments, learning python.
 - 📫 How to reach me ... via LinkedIn.
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-I love Taylor Swift (mightnights is my fav Era), I'm a big fan of banana bread and drinking flat whites whilst I learn!
+In my spare time I'm learning how to powerlift.

 <!---
 Charlotte-Potter/Charlotte-Potter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.